AndreyNautilus/AndreyNautilus.github.io/README.md

 ## Local commands

-`hugo server` - run the server
+`hugo server` - run the server on localhost

-`hugo server --bind=0.0.0.0 --baseURL=http://AAA.BBB.CCC.DDD:1313` - run the server and expose to local network (where `AAA.BBB.CCC.DDD` is your local IP address)
+`hugo server --bind=0.0.0.0 --baseURL=http://AAA.BBB.CCC.DDD:1313` - run the server and expose it to local network (where `AAA.BBB.CCC.DDD` is your local IP address).
+To get local IP address: `ipconfig` (on Windows), find the correct adapter (Wi-Fi, Ethernet or something else) and take IPv4 Address.

 `hugo server --buildDrafts` - run the server (including _draft_ content)